 My Photo

-• Over 1,000 articles on nuclear power, nuclear weapons, climate change, transport, GM, pollution, waste, wildlife, freedom of information and other issues from Rob Edwards, a freelance environmental journalist with the Sunday Herald, The Guardian and New Scientist.
-Over 200,000 hits, no abuse and no adverts.
+• Over 1,500 articles on nuclear power, nuclear weapons, climate change, transport, GM, pollution, waste, wildlife, freedom of information and other issues from Rob Edwards, a freelance environmental journalist with the Sunday Herald, The Guardian and New Scientist.
+Over a million hits, no abuse and no adverts.

 Contact